Table of Contents

 A Khata number, on the other hand, is an account number allotted to a family which denotes the entire landholding of all the members.
 Also known as the Khewat number, a Khata number provides you the details of owners and their total landholding.

-Example: Prakash, Saurabh and Rahul are siblings who earn land parcels falling under Khasra number 20, 22 and 24 in their village.
+Example: Prakash, Saurabh and Rahul are siblings who own land parcels falling under Khasra number 20, 22 and 24 in their village.
 They will have the same Khata or Khewat number.

 What is Khatauni number?